Azure/impact-reporting-samples/Onboarding/Connector/Dynatrace Connector/Scripts/Documentation/BashScriptTsgAndFaq.md

 ### Namespace or feature registration takes too long or fails

 These operations can take several minutes (~20 minutes).
 Ensure your Azure account has the **Contributor** access on the subscription(s).
 Re-run the script once the required access has been provided.
-If the issue persists on re-running create a github issue [here](https://github.com/Azure/impact-reporting-samples/issues/new?template=Blank+issue)
+If the issue persists on re-running create a Github issue [here](https://github.com/Azure/impact-reporting-samples/issues/new?template=Blank+issue)

 ### Role assignment fails